 Tip 1: Base your budget on professional estimates, not DIY.

 The purpose of a model apartment is to attract residents and fill your units.
 No matter how much or how little you spend on a model, if it doesn’t increase occupancy, it’s ultimately a waste of money.

 When you base your budget on DIY estimates, you inevitably overlook some of the factors that go into furnishing a model apartment.
 It may seem reasonable to set a budget of $6,000 and get all the furniture you need.
 But what about the cost of shipping, installation, cleanup, and all the other details that ultimately contribute to creating a successful model?

 With DIY estimates, you risk setting a budget that overlooks key factors that go into model apartment furnishing—factors that you’ll likely have to pay for regardless, which means you’ll be over budget anyway.
-A professional apartment design and installation service like Model55 accounts for the full range of costs associated with building out your model apartment at the quoting stage.
+A commercial interior design and installation service like Model55 accounts for the full range of costs associated with building out your model apartment at the quoting stage.

 Tip 2: Budget enough money to get a quality model.

 Let’s talk numbers.
 It’s important to budget enough money for a quality model—and in today’s market, a model apartment realistically costs at least $10,000 for a one-bedroom unit.
 If you budget too low, you’ll waste valuable time building out a model that won’t attract new residents.

 We know from experience that it’s a better investment to build the model right the first time.
 Our team has been called in countless times to redo DIY model apartments that have to be recreated from scratch.